My Plantiful Cooking

 ✅Helpful tips

-• Using a stand mixer - I highly recommend using a stand mixer for this recipe, as the dough is quite sticky and moist.
-However, if you don’t own one, combine ingredients in a large mixing bowl using a wooden spoon or silicon spatula.
+• Make it without a stand mixer - Simply combine all ingredients in a mixing bowl using a wooden spoon or spatula.

-• Longer rising time - After the dough doubles in size, you can cover it with cling wrap and refrigerate it for 6-24 hours before shaping.
-The longer you let it sit, the more the flavor develops.
+• Refrigerating to bake later - After the dough has doubled in size, cover it with cling wrap and refrigerate it for up to 24 hours before shaping and baking.

 Save this recipe!